cruise-automation/daytona/README.md

  - **GCP IAM** - To be used with the [Vault GCP Auth Backend](https://www.vaultproject.io/docs/auth/gcp.html).
 Uses GCP service accounts for IAM Vault authentication.
 Intended for use with GCP resources that utilize bound service accounts.

+ - **Azure IAM** - To be used with the [Vault Azure Auth Backend](https://www.vaultproject.io/docs/auth/azure.html).
+Uses Azure Active Directory credentials for IAM Vault authentication.
+Intended for use with Azure resources that utilize manged identities.

 ----

 ## Secret Fetching